BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/3-Technology-principles/MicroCT.rst

 strong energy-dependent attenuation.
 Although not yet widely available in conventional microCT systems due to the complexity and cost of monochromatic X-ray generation, this method offers significant advantages in high-precision material analysis and advanced contrast imaging.

+Gantry rotation
+^^^^^^^^^^^^^^^
+The main distinction between X-ray radiography and computed tomography (CT) lies in the acquisition strategy.
+While conventional
+X-ray imaging captures a single 2D projection of the object from a fixed angle, CT imaging acquires **multiple projections** at **varying angular positions around the subject**.
+These projections are then **computationally reconstructed** into a three-dimensional volume, enabling detailed visualization of internal structures with depth and spatial context.
+In contrast, 3D fluorescence imaging typically reconstructs volumetric data from a series of 2D surface-weighted images acquired using a scanning light source and a fixed detector.
+CT, however, achieves true tomographic imaging through a **rotational acquisition geometry**, enabling depth-resolved imaging throughout the volume.

+Two primary acquisition geometries are employed in CT systems, depending on the application and system design:

+- **Rotating Sample Geometry**
+Common in material science and ex vivo microCT systems, this configuration maintains a **stationary X-ray source and detector**, while the sample is mounted on a rotating stage.
+This setup enables higher spatial resolution, reduced system size, and greater mechanical stability.
+It is particularly advantageous for imaging small specimens with minimal motion and maximizing image detail.

+- **Rotating Gantry Geometry**
+Utilized in in vivo CT systems—including clinical scanners and some preclinical setups—the X-ray source and detector rotate around a **stationary subject**.
+This geometry is ideal for live imaging, as rotating a living specimen is impractical and may induce motion artifacts.
+Rotating gantry systems also allow for larger field-of-view imaging and faster scan acquisition times.
+However, due to their mechanical complexity and reduced geometric magnification, these systems generally offer lower resolution compared to stationary-source designs.

+In both geometries, rotational acquisition is fundamental to tomographic imaging and is essential for accurate 3D reconstruction.
+It enables **isotropic resolution** throughout the reconstructed volume, which is critical for quantitative and anatomical accuracy.

+Image reconstruction
+^^^^^^^^^^^^^^^^^^^^
+Following acquisition, the series of two-dimensional X-ray projections (collectively referred to as a **sinogram**) are mathematically reconstructed into **cross-sectional images** (slices) using algorithms such as **filtered back projection** that demonstrates high computational efficiency and reconstruction accuracy.
+In certain cases, particularly under low-dose or noisy acquisition conditions, **iterative reconstruction algorithms** may be applied to improve image quality and reduce artifacts.

+**Pre-processing steps** applied prior to image reconstruction are fundamental for enhancing projection quality and ensuring the accuracy of tomographic reconstruction.
+These operations correct for acquisition-related artifacts and optimize the raw dataset before reconstruction algorithms are applied.
+Common pre-processing procedures include:

+- **Misalignment compensation** corrects for **slight spatial discrepancies between projections** caused by mechanical tolerances or stage instability during rotation, ensuring **consistent alignment** across all angular views.
+- **Ring artifact suppression** addresses **radial artifacts** caused by defective or uneven detector pixels that produce constant signals across projections, resulting in **ring-shaped distortions** in reconstructed slices.
+- **Beam hardening correction** compensates for the **nonlinear attenuation of low-energy photons** in polychromatic X-ray beams, particularly in dense or high atomic number materials.
+This correction reduces cupping artifacts and improves the accuracy of grayscale representation in reconstructed images.

+Additional steps may include image thresholding, smoothing filters to reduce noise, and pixel binning, which improves signal-to-noise ratio at the cost of spatial resolution.
+The resulting slices represent **sequential planes** through the scanned volume and are subsequently stacked to generate a **three-dimensional volumetric dataset**.
+The spatial resolution of this dataset is defined by the **in-plane pixel size** of the 2D detector and the **slice thickness**, both of which determine the **voxel pitch** (the smallest resolvable unit of volume in the reconstructed image).
+In most microCT systems, the slice thickness is typically equal to the in-plane pixel dimension, leading to the formation of **isotropic voxels**.
+This isotropic geometry allows for accurate three-dimensional visualization and quantitative analysis of internal structures with uniform resolution across all spatial axes, depending on the imaging configuration and acquisition parameters.

+Data analysis
+^^^^^^^^^^^^^
+Data analysis in microCT refers to the **post-processing steps** that follow image reconstruction and involve operations such as **image segmentation, thresholding, registration, and quantitative extraction of structural and morphological parameters**.
+These steps are critical for translating volumetric image data into meaningful biological or material metrics.
+In in vivo microCT, data analysis is commonly used to quantify **bone mineral density** (BMD) or **tissue mineral density** (TMD), as well as to evaluate **tissue volume, microarchitecture, and morphology**.
+Additional applications include the quantification of adipose tissue, assessment of implant integrity and stability, and monitoring of tissue regeneration or remodeling over time.
+Accurate segmentation is essential for **isolating regions of interest**, and downstream quantification relies on voxel-based measurements derived from the reconstructed 3D dataset.
+These analyses form the basis for longitudinal monitoring, phenotyping, and treatment evaluation in preclinical research.

 Advanced techniques for microCT imaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^